Lunch & Lecture: Everglades Restoration

 Duration: 45-60 minutes

-The Museum’s namesake, Sterling Elliott, was a prolific inventor who looked at everything around him and wanted to make it more efficient, or to perform better.
+The Museum’s namesake, Sterling Elliott, was a prolific inventor who looked at everything around him and wanted to make it more efficient or perform better.
 From improved bicycles, social reform, and revolutionizing several industries and a sport, Elliott was a man of vision and practical application.
 Thomas Edison invited him to his laboratory because he wanted to “meet the genius who could invent a machine that could tie a square knot.”
-In this one-hour presentation, Museum Educator Al Simbritz will introduce you to some of Elliott’s inventions, and discuss his effect on our American history, and culture.
+In this one-hour presentation, Museum Education Coordinator, Al Simbritz, will introduce you to some of Elliott’s inventions and discuss his effect on our American history and culture.

 Duration: 45-60 minutes